george-hawkins/japanese/README.md

 Note: there's a lot of free content but they also suggest buying their hirigana and katakana workbooks.

+### Japanese keyboard

+My notes on kana and typing Japanese on a computer (which is done using hirigana) are in [`kana.md`](kana.md).

+I never found the perfect up-to-date resouce on how to get started with typing but actually it's fairly simple once you've got over the initial WTF step.

+In short search YouTube and, despite most of them being stale when it comes to describing the basic initial setup, you'll get there eventually.

+There's also lots of web pages out there (also with lots of stale information).
+One I liked is Christopher Bolton's [guide](https://redcocoon.org/cab/j4mactyping.html) (but again, it's far from perfect - it describes how to manage speedier input without choosing your kanji after ever individual compound but doesn't cover basics like switching from hiragana to katakana).

 Comprehensible input
 --------------------